hhadah/website/content/authors/admin/_index.md

 ---
 authors:
 - admin
 bio: I am a Ph.D. candidate in Economics at the University of Houston.
-My research interest is in Applied Microeconomics primarily in labor and development economics.
+My research interest is in Applied Microeconomics primarily in labor economics.
 education:
   courses:
   - course: Economics PhD Candidate